addam128/themis/README.md

 # themis
 Themis is a suit of tools for analyzing executables with the help of (dis)similarity to legitimate programs, making it useful for analyzing maliciously modified binaries.
-More about the overall project can be found in my diploma thesis (link to be added).
+More about the overall project can be found in my diploma [thesis](https://is.muni.cz/th/mbw5j/).

 ## Dependencies
 For dependency resolution we use [poetry](https://python-poetry.org), so you will need it for a smoother experience.